Contact a lawyer now

 In a typical divorce case, several issues are taken into consideration altogether, and then a decision comes regarding the separation.
 Bifurcation allows faster judgment on several issues that need clarification as soon as possible.

-The most common form of bifurcated-divorce is when the actual decision of the separation is given at first, and then other issues related to the divorce are provided later.
+The most common form of bifurcated divorce is when the actual decision of the separation is given at first, and then other issues related to the divorce are provided later.

-Reasons behind Seeking Bifurcated-Divorce
+Reasons behind Seeking Bifurcated Divorce

 One of the most common causes of bifurcating a divorce is remarrying someone else.
 Divorce cases can take years after years to be completed.
-Several issues are interlinked and involved with a divorce.
+Several issues are interlinked and involved with divorce.

 Sometimes you may not want to wait a whole year to be legally permitted to marry again.
 Even though you will be required to wait around 6 months after the judgment, it is better to have a final decision and then wait.